 Third-party fraud is what most people typically think of when they hear the word “fraud.”
 It involves an external party using someone else’s identity or financial information for personal gain.

-1. Identity theft: A fraudster steals someone’s personal information to open new credit accounts or make unauthorized purchases.
+- Identity theft: The most common and well-known type of third-party fraud.
+A fraudster steals someone’s personal information to open new credit accounts or make unauthorized purchases.

 One of the main considerations with third-party fraud is that, when the company investigates the problem, there will be a victim on the other side of a phone call claiming “I did not apply for that loan” or “I did not make that transfer”.
 This makes third-party fraud much more visible and triggers companies to resolve it.